Bengal famine of 1943: Historiography

 Paul Greenough stands somewhat apart from other analysts by emphasising a pattern of victimization.
 In his account, Bengal was at base susceptible to famine because of population pressures and market inefficiencies, and these were exacerbated by a dire combination of war, political strife, and natural causes.
 Above all else, direct blame should be laid on a series of government interventions that disrupted the wholesale rice market.
 Once the crisis began, morbidity rates were driven by a series of cultural decisions, as dependents were abandoned by their providers at every level of society: male heads of peasant households abandoned weaker family members; landholders abandoned the various forms of patronage that according to Greenough had traditionally been maintained, and the government abandoned the rural poor.
 These abandoned groups had been socially and politically selected for death.

 A final line of blaming holds that major industrialists either caused or at least significantly exacerbated the famine through speculation, war profiteering, hoarding, and corruption – "unscrupulous, heartless grain traders forcing up prices based on false rumors".
 Working from an assumption that the Bengal famine claimed 1.5 million lives, the Famine Inquiry Commission made a "gruesome calculation" that "nearly a thousand rupees [£88 in 1944; equivalent to £ or $ in ] of profits were accrued per death".
 As the Famine Inquiry Commission put it, "a large part of the community lived in plenty while others starved ... corruption was widespread throughout the province and in many classes of society".

+A 2019 study on "Drought and Famine in India, 1870–2016", by Vimal Mishra, the lead researcher (along with other researchers in India and the US) published in the journal Geophysical Research Letters, was the first to use weather data to argue that wartime policies had exacerbated the Bengal famine.
+It concluded that British policies under Winston Churchill significantly contributed to the 1943 Bengal famine and the famine was "unique" as it did not primarily result from serious drought, unlike previous famines in India.
+Data showed rain levels in late 1943 had been "above average".
+Instead, they concluded that factors such as wartime inflation, speculative buying, and panic hoarding had severely exacerbated food shortages while Churchill's government had continued exporting rice from India despite warnings of impending famine and denied emergency wheat supplies.
+In contrast, previous local government responses to famines, such as the 1873–74 Bihar famine, were more effective, highlighting the detrimental impact of colonial British policies to the Bengal famine.